 The committee has developed a manual for clerks on what help they can and cannot provide to the public.
 This is included in new employee orientation and in a continuing education class.
 The committee has presented or sponsored a few classes to judges at conferences.
-The SHC attorney conducts classes in the six districts served by the SHC.

-Study how community service organizations can assist in providing self-help information.
+8) Study how community service organizations can assist in providing self-help information.